massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Also, in the same file, you have to modify the `sc_addr` variable with the address of your tic-tac-toe that you fetched on the first event.

-Then you can run `npm install --leagacy-peer-deps` and `yarn run start` to launch the front and you will be able to play with tic-tac-toe.
+Then you can run :code:`npm install --leagacy-peer-deps` and :code:`yarn run start` to launch the front and you will be able to play with tic-tac-toe.

 This website use our `massa-web3 <https://github.com/massalabs/massa-web3>`_ TS library to interact